-- According to the WA Health & Well-being Surveillance System in 2018, 1 child in every 4 children aged 5-15years were overweight or obese. - Approximately 4.6% of our students have diagnosed allergies or conditions that warrant adjustments to diet.
+- According to the WA Health & Well-being Surveillance System in 2020, An estimated one in four (25.4%) children aged 5 to 15 years were either overweight or obese. - Approximately 4.6% of our students have diagnosed allergies or conditions that warrant adjustments to diet.